Saṁyutta Nikāya 35.87

 Satthaṁ, āvuso sāriputta, āharissāmi, nāvakaṅkhāmi jīvitan”ti.

-Reverend Sāriputta, I will slit my wrists.
+Reverend Sāriputta, I will take my life.
 I don’t wish to live.”

 “Mā āyasmā channo satthaṁ āharesi.